raphsutti/ZendeskTicketViewer/README.md

 Do Not Use Javascript in the browser (running on Node is fine).
 You won’t be able to successfully complete a GET request as we prevent cross-domain requests.
 Remember that even though the response comes back as JSON format it is still just a string and needs to be parsed to be of any use to you.
 Use basic authentication.

-Sample Output
-Note: These are really basic samples only and not to be taken as prescriptive.
-We encourage you to format the ticket output in your own way.

-Sample CLI

-Sample Static Website